This traffic island once had a pink triangle

 as Nixon's running mate.

 Lili Taylor studies here in The Addiction.
-If you want
+At least two real-life NYU students have committed suicide by

 to go inside, tell the guard that you're going to the